sophiehuiberts/rtl8822bu/README.md

-# Reaktek 8822BU driver for Linux
+# Realtek 8822BU driver for Linux

 Driver for 802.11ac USB Adapter with RTL8822BU chipset.